apache/pekko/CONTRIBUTING.md

 For first time contributors, the workflow will be run after an approval from a core team member.
 After that, whenever new commits are pushed to the pull request, a validation job will be automatically started.

-To speed up PR validation times the Akka build contains a special sbt task called `validatePullRequest`, which is smart enough to figure out which projects should be built if a PR only has changes in some parts of the project.
+To speed up PR validation times the Pekko build contains a special sbt task called `validatePullRequest`, which is smart enough to figure out which projects should be built if a PR only has changes in some parts of the project.
 For example, if your PR only touches `persistence`, no `remote` tests need to be run, however the task will validate all projects that depend on `persistence` (including samples).